dimovr/json-schema-validator/README.md

 Additionally, this service will "cleans" every JSON document before validation: removes keys for which the value is `null`.

-The validation is performed using a 3-rd pary library `json-schema-validator`[https://github.com/java-json-tools/json-schema-validator].
+The validation is performed using a 3-rd pary library [json-schema-validator](https://github.com/java-json-tools/json-schema-validator).

-## Prerequisites
+## Pre-requisites

 ## System requirements ##